Amsterdam/signals/README.md

 docker-compose up -d dex
 ```

-Dex is configured with the following user:
+The data of Dex is persisted on a [named volume](https://docs.docker.com/storage/volumes/).
+The following user is created:

 - E-mail: signals.admin@example.com
 - Password: password